-Whether you can buy protein powder with your EBT card will depend on the exact protein powder you’d like to purchase.
+Whether you can buy protein powder with your EBT card will depend on the exact product you’d like to purchase.

 Some protein powders are sold as food, while others are sold as supplements.
-While you can buy almost any food item with your EBT card, you can’t buy vitamins or supplements.
+While you can buy most grocery items with your EBT card, you can’t buy vitamins or supplements.

 The protein powder you’re interested in must be considered a food item to be EBT-eligible.

 One way to check this is to read the label on the back of the product.
 If the label is titled “Supplement Facts,” this product is considered a supplement, and you can’t buy it using SNAP benefits.